You may view our frequently asked questions by clicking on the menus below.

 The number of hours that a student will actually spend online varies.
 Much of it depends upon the course.
 Not all of the coursework is completed online.
 For example, in math, the students will complete their problems with pencil and paper and then scan their work or take a digital photo and submit it online.
 They may read from a textbook or novel, work on a project using common household items to make a model, or conduct a science experiment.
 However, many assignments are completed online as well, and there are many video and audio materials in our courses for teaching as well as web-based activities in which students will engage.
 We highly recommend 5 Mbps of steady Internet, but some families are able to be successful with less.
 Students may spend as little as 25% of their time online in a given day or as much as 80%.
 There may even be days when students are working on an ongoing project that does not require them to be online at all.

 Because NorthStar exists to help meet the needs of families, our policy promotes flexibility within reason.
 We do not have “due dates” in the traditional sense of the term.
-Rather, we have suggested submission dates that are offered to students to help them gauge their pace so that they may finish their course within a traditional 9-month school year; they still have the flexibility to use 52 weeks to complete a 1.0 credit course.
+Rather, we have suggested submission dates that are offered to students to help them gauge their pace so that they may finish their course within a traditional 9-month school year.
+High school students may notice that if they have not submitted an assignment by the suggested submission date, a temporary 0 will show as the grade until the assignment is completed.
+This is to reflect a students real time grade based on the target due date that they set within the course.
+Students still have the flexibility to use 52 weeks to complete a year-long course and 26 weeks to complete a semester course.

 We have realized the following advantages for an online school: